-We regulate the conduct of 50,000 firms in the UK to ensure that our financial markets are honest, competitive and fair.
+We regulate the conduct of nearly 50,000 businesses in the UK to ensure that our financial markets are honest, competitive and fair.
 Find out more about our role.

 On this page

 Financial markets must be honest, fair and effective so consumers get a fair deal.
 We work to ensure that these markets work well for individuals, for businesses and for the economy as a whole.

 We do this by:

 - regulating the conduct of nearly 50,000 businesses

 - setting specific standards for around 17,000 firms